Features, specifications and considerations when selecting outdoor bins.

 - Internal deflector between chambers: This applies to all-in-one cabinet style bins designed with an outer shell that houses separate rigid liners for multiple collection streams.
 To keep items tossed through an opening at an awkward angle from falling into the cavity between liners or into the liner for a different stream, well designed bins include deflectors that guide waste into the intended chamber.

 - Maintenance: Good outdoor bins aren’t cheap, so you want one that’s built to last and that is easy to maintain.
-Ask the sales rep up front which parts are most susceptible to wear and tear, and how easy and expensive they are to replace these.
+Ask the sales rep up front which parts are most susceptible to wear and tear, and how easy and expensive they are to replace.

 - Site considerations: Consider where the bins are going to know if there are space constraints that restrict the available footprint for multiple bins or multi-chamber cabinets.
 If going in a park or natural setting, will they warrant pouring a new concrete pad?